martinosorb/herding-spikes/README.md

 # Latest news <a name="news"></a>

-* We now have beta implementations of the detection methods in python/C++, which can easily be adjusted to read any raw data file format.
+* There is now an implementations of the detection methods in python/C++, which can easily be adjusted to read any raw data file format.
 Code is currently provided to read the hdf5-based format used by BrainwaveX.
 Performance is substantially improved compare to the original C# implementations.
-To use this code, switch to the [detection-cpp branch](https://github.com/martinosorb/herding-spikes/tree/detection-cpp).
-It was developed by [Albert Puente Encinas](https://github.com/albertpuente).
+This improvement was done by [Albert Puente Encinas](https://github.com/albertpuente).

 # Sub-projects <a name="Sub-projects"></a>